datalad-handbook/book/docs/basics/101-140-filesystem.rst

        fatal: Could not read from remote repository.

-   Git seems pretty insistent (given the amount of error messages) that it can't seem to find a Git repository at the location the ``.git/config`` file specified.
+   Git seems pretty insistent (given the amount of error messages) that it can not seem to find a Git repository at the location the ``.git/config`` file specified.
 Luckily, we can provide this information.
 Edit the file with an editor of your choice and fix the path from ``url = ../mock_user/DataLad-101`` to